 Hints and tips:

-- If there are blank, non-working periods, it’s important to explain the reasons and what you did during those periods.
+When there are blank, non-working periods, it is important to explain the reasons and what you did during those periods.

 In Austria, a complete application usually means including a resume, cover letter, and any relevant certificates.
 Keep in mind, however, that documents may be requested by the employer, and tailor your application to the position or job posting.

 The four-eyes principle: Proofread the résumé at least twice, by two or more people.